 Date of Birth:

 Charanpal Gill was born in Hong Kong in June, 1936.
 In 1937, he and his family moved back to India due to the war.
-His father passed away when he was two years old.
-His mother raised him alone and educated him.
-In New Delhi, after finishing his MA, he started working for the Punjabi department.
+His father passed away when he was two years old and his mother raised him alone and educated him.
+In New Delhi, after finishing his MA he began working for the Punjabi department.
 When Charanpal was 21 years old, he went back to Hong Kong to see how it had changed.
-When he came back, his mother arranged his marriage.
+When he came back, he was surprised to see that his mother had already arranged his marriage.
 Charanpal got a job at a bank in Hong Kong and it took him three years to get settled.
 After living in Hong Kong for six years, his sister told him to move to Vancouver because of the new regulation that came to China.

-The Punjabi community faced a lot of discrimination at the time that Charanpal moved to Vancouver.
+The Punjabi community faced a lot of discrimination at the time that Charanpal had moved to Vancouver.
 Charanpal was forced to cut his hair because no one would hire him and he hated the way he looked without a turban.
-Charanpal found a job at the mill in William’s Lake.
-Some days his feet would swell up to the point where he couldn’t take off his shoes.
-One day, he slipped on ice and broke his wrist; that’s when he decided to stop working at the mill.
+Soon however, Charanpal found a job at a mill in William’s Lake.
+He recalls that some days his feet would swell up to the point where he couldn’t take off his shoes.
+One day, after he had slipped on ice and broke his wrist, he decided to stop working at the mill.
 Charanpal then came across a program that helped orphans find a place to live.
 The director told him to meet him in Prince George.
-When Charanpal went to Prince George, he was offered a job as a social worker.
-After completing a one-month training, he went to Prince Rupert to start his new job.
+When Charanpal went to Prince George he was offered a job as a social worker.
+After completing a one-month training he moved to Prince Rupert to start his new job.
 After working in Prince Rupert for 5 years, Charanpal decided that he wanted to earn a Bachelor’s degree in social work.
-The company agreed and transferred him to Burnaby.
+The company agreed and transferred him to Burnaby to begin his studies.

 In 1980, racism was seen everywhere Charanpal went.
-Everyone that wasn’t a Christian lived in fear because the KKK had been terrorizing them.
+According to Charanpal, everyone that wasn’t a Christian lived in fear because the KKK had been terrorizing them.
 They would spit on the faces of Punjabi women and set fire to countless houses.
 They even killed a Punjabi man in the park.
 Due to this, the community decided to form a union against them.
 However, once the union was made, no one was brave enough to become the president of it for fear of being shot.